 - Reach the Tibetan border of Samdo Village.

-- Encounter different Flora and Fauna of the Himalayan region.
+- Encounter the diverse Flora and Fauna of the Himalayan region.

 - Taste the authentic Nepali cuisine such as Daal Bhaat, Thukpa, Dhindo, etc.